fredlcore/BSB-LAN/docs/EN/homeautomation.md

 ## Exchanging data via JSON

 BSB-LAN allows to query and set parameters via JSON structures and also provides numerous information about the parameters and category structures this way.
 The JSON API is accessd via [URL commands](using.md) and the `openapi.yaml` file provided in this repository can be used with [Swagger](https://editor.swagger.io/?url=https://raw.githubusercontent.com/fredlcore/bsb_lan/master/openapi.yaml) to explore its possibilities and functionalitites.

 ---
-## Exchanging data via URL commands and screen scraping

-For simpler solutions, using the URL commands to query and set parameters can be used to control BSB-LAN from other systems.
-Screen scraping is possible since the project tries not to break certain ways of displaying data, so that parsing with regular expressions remains feasible.
-Nevertheless, for most scenarios one of the other options will probably be preferrable.

----
 ## Using supported modules for specific home automation systems